isomerpages/moe-xinminsec/_school-resources-for-parents/School Rules and Regulations.md

 ### Respect

 * Students are to participate in the flag raising and lowering ceremonies with dignity and respect.
-*   Students who are Singapore citizens must sing the National Anthem and take the Pledge.
+* Students who are Singapore Citizens must sing the National Anthem and take the Pledge.
 Students must recite the Pledge with the right fist placed over the heart.
 * Students are to uphold the reputation of the school and nation.
-There must not be any defamation (in any form) of the school, staff, fellow students or any of the nation’s leaders.
+There must not be any defamation (in any form) of the school, staff, fellow students, or any of the nation’s leaders.
-*   Students are to wear the prescribed school uniform and modification to the uniform is not allowed.
+* Students are to wear the prescribed school uniform and any modification to the uniform is not allowed.
 * Shirts and blouses must be buttoned up properly and tucked in.
-*   Tattered, torn, outgrown, stained and faded uniforms must be replaced.
+* Tattered, torn, outgrown, stained or faded uniforms must be replaced.
 * Only plain white school shoes and the Xinmin socks are to be worn.
 * Only the Xinmin Jacket, which is part of the school uniform, can be worn.
 * Xinmin PE T-shirts and shorts are to be worn for PE lessons.
 Students are not to wear PE attire on days they do not have PE.
-*   Class T-shirts are only for graduating classes (4E, 4N, 4T & 5N) and must be approved by the School Leaders.
-Their design and use must be authorised by the school leaders.
+* Class T-shirts are only for graduating classes (Sec 4 and Sec 5) and their design and use must be approved by the School Management.
 * Students may report to school in half uniform on days when they have PE (Half uniform is defined as PE top and uniform bottom).
 * Students are not to wear jewellery, necklaces, bracelets, ornaments or makeup.
 Religious items must not be worn/displayed visibly.
 * Fingernails are to be short and unpainted.
 * Ear sticks and ear rings or studs are not allowed on boys.
 * Girls may wear one ear stud per earlobe.
 The ear stud must not be more than 5mm in diameter.
 Ear rings are not allowed.
 * Piercing of any other part of the body is not allowed.
 * Tattoos on any part of the body are not allowed.
 * Highlighting or dyeing of hair is not allowed.
 * Hair extensions are not allowed.
 * Wearing of caps/hats to school is not allowed unless special permission is given.
 * Coloured contact lenses are not allowed.
 * Male students must be neat in appearance, clean-shaven and no facial hair is allowed.
 * Only girls are allowed to wear hair accessories such as hair bands and clips, which are to be black, dark brown or dark blue.
 * Students are to be respectful to school staff.
 * Students are to treat each other with respect (e.g. no vulgar, sexual or crude language, no bullying, threatening, intimidating, impersonation or causing annoyance or hurt to anyone by any means).
 * Students are not to be intimate with one another (e.g. no hugging, holding of hands, kissing, writing of intimate correspondence, sitting in close proximity etc.).
 * Students are not to abet the commission of offences by others.